 Distribution Process – Outline exactly what you want to occur whenever an asset is created.
 The distribution process will be different for each marketing piece but the overarching principle is to repurpose as much as possible.
 Your team took the time to develop collateral, so make sure it is promoted on as many platforms as possible.
 Turn a podcast into a blog, email the blog before sharing it on Facebook, and then send out Tweets of various stats and highlights from the blog.

 Distribution Schedule – Finally, determine when you will disseminate content and how often you will publish and post it.
 You want to maintain a steady stream of material without overwhelming your followers.
 You also want to maintain space in your marketing calendar for news, breaking stories, and other unplanned assets.

-Being prepared for 2020, requires an assessment of your current content, both print and digital content.
+Being prepared for 2022 requires an assessment of your current content, both print and digital.
 Make sure you have content that helps guide your current and future customers through your funnel from awareness through consideration until they make their decision.
-After that, you will know what content areas that will need to be created or recreated.
+After that, you will know what content areas need to be created or recreated.
 Finally, determine how your content, print or digital, will reach your audience.
-Going through these steps (as difficult or easy as they are) will ensure you are prepared to make 2020 a year of great content marketing.
+Going through these steps (as difficult or easy as they are) will ensure you are prepared to make 2022 a year of great content marketing.

 Looking for a bit more help keeping your content organized – try this Free Content Planner.
 Still have questions?
 Check out our financial services page and then contact DaBrian Marketing Group, today, while there is still time to prepare for 2022!